 We are dedicated to bridging cultural gaps between people as a means to create, improve and maintain relationships and institutions that honor our individual and collective humanity.
 We work to move people from empathy to action in order to expand consciousness, accountability and vision.
-Our goal is to develop communities that thrive on equity (“everyone gets what they need”)
+Our goal is to develop communities that thrive on equity (“everyone gets what they need”) and justice.

 We use social and emotional learning as a framework to contextualize and dismantle systems that divide people while highlighting the similarities that connect all people in their humanity.

-Through facilitated workshops, intensive training and retreats we help communities expand their consciousness, accountability and vision towards a more sustainable community.
+Through restorative workshops, intensive training and retreats we help communities expand their consciousness, accountability and vision towards a more sustainable community.
 Participants learn to move from empathy to action in order to build relationships that thrive on equity and love.

 THE FOUNDATION OF THE HUMAN ROOT